energy-coresky/venus/README.md

 # Venus

-This is Dev-ware for any SKY-applications.
+This is DEV-MODE-plugin (Ware) for any SKY-applications.
 Goal: Visual HTML design using Tailwind CSS framework & Alpine.js

 Status: _under development_